Ailantha

 "What are you doing?!"
 I cried.

-Claire looked back over her shoulder as she stepped through the mens' room door and answered with the same question that James had posed all those years ago: "Why not?"
+My daughter looked back over her shoulder as she stepped through the mens' room door and answered with the same question that James had posed all those years ago: "Why not?"

 And because I was at a point in my life when so many mellowing years separated me from the green youngster I'd been the first time that question was

-And though I realize, as Claire pointed out to me last night when I told her the subject of today's blog, that revealing to the world our identity as men's room crashers could jeopardize our advantage if others of our sisters around the planet decide to join us in this practice, still I'm going to take a stand:
+And though I realize, as my daughter pointed out to me last night when I told her the subject of today's blog, that revealing to the world our identity as men's room crashers could jeopardize our advantage if others of our sisters around the planet decide to join us in this practice, still I'm going to take a stand:

 Picture